zahzag/MM1-Software/README.md

 # start simulation

 before starting the simulation we should compile the server and client code to .class , specifying the class path of each package .
-NB : the working directory should be ./MM1-Software
+NB: the working directory should be ./MM1-Software

-## Server :
+## Server:
-### •	Compiling server :
+### •	Compiling server:
 #### o	javac -cp “Server/Server/lib/*:.”
 Server/Server/src/*.java -d build/
-### •	Running server : cd build
+### •	Running server: cd build
 #### o export classpath: export CLASSPATH="../Server.Server/lib/*:."
 #### o Java Server.Server 5
 #####	Where 5 is the jobs arrival rate (lamda)

 ## Client
-### •	Compiling client :
+### •	Compiling client:
 #### o	Javac -cp “Server/Server/lib/*:.” clien/src/*.java -d build/
-### •	Running client : cd build
+### •	Running client: cd build
 #### o export classpath: export CLASSPATH="../Server.Server/lib/*:."
 #### o	Java client.LoadGenrator 5 600000 1000000
 ##### Where 5 is lamda ( mean arrival rate )
 ##### And 600000 is the duration of sending jobs to server (10 min)
 ##### And 1000000 is the repeat parameter which distributed exponentially between 1M and 1.6M to ensure the exponential jobs handling.
 Big repeat  lead to big workload

-NB : the jobs arrival rate for each frequency should be always less than the service rate (𝜆 < 𝜇), if is not the case, the system will fall on overflow.
+NB: the jobs arrival rate for each frequency should be always less than the service rate (𝜆 < 𝜇), if is not the case, the system will fall on overflow.

-To compute the maximum arrival rate (𝜆) for each frequency , we lunch the system for the first time for each frequency , and take the mean service rate for each frequency (𝜇) , then we compute the service rate 𝜇 when the CPU utilization 𝜌 is 10% , 20%, 30%, … ,90% using the mathematical relation : arrival_rate 𝜆 = 𝜌 * 𝜇
+To compute the maximum arrival rate (𝜆) for each frequency , we lunch the system for the first time for each frequency , and take the mean service rate for each frequency (𝜇) , then we compute the service rate 𝜇 when the CPU utilization 𝜌 is 10% , 20%, 30%, … ,90% using the mathematical relation: arrival_rate 𝜆 = 𝜌 * 𝜇

 After collecting arrival_rate values that we use 10%, 20%,... of cpucore using a chosen frequency, we collect them on an array and run for each frequency his arrival rate values (𝜆).